Documentation

 • Nodes are rectangular.

 • The nodes are automatically sized to accommodate the size of the label.
-Labels are restricted to 12 characters; use shorter gene symbols for nodes so that the node boxes do not get too large.
+Labels are restricted to 12 characters; use shorter gene/protein names for nodes so that the node boxes do not get too large.

-• Edges are arcs, but when two nodes get close together, the edges become straight lines.
-Self-regulatory edges are indicated by a loop on the lower-right side of a node.
+• Edges are arcs (implemented as Bezier curves), but when two nodes get close together, the edges become straight lines.
+Self-regulatory edges or self-self interactions are indicated by a loop on the lower-right side of a node.

-Note that GRNsight is designed to visualize “small-scale” or “medium-scale” gene regulatory networks, not the entire gene regulatory network for an organism.
+Note that GRNsight is designed to visualize “small-scale” gene regulatory or protein-protein interaction networks, not the entire network for an organism.
 Currently, it is recommended that you upload networks with no more than 35 unique genes or 70 edges.
 If you upload a network with 50 nodes or 100 edges or more, you will receive a warning and the network graph will still display, although it may just look like “spaghetti”.
 If you attempt to upload a network of 75 or more nodes or 100 or more edges, the graph will not display.

-If your adjacency matrix is contained in a worksheet entitled “network” and contains just 1's and 0's, GRNsight will make the edges connecting nodes black with a regular (pointy) arrowhead originating from the transcription factor (columns) to the target gene (rows) in your matrix.
-(Note that selecting the menu item Edit > Preferences > Default to black edges with regular arrowheads will make the graph display as an unweighted graph even if the worksheet "network_optimized_weights" has real numbers instead of 1's to indicated weighted edges.)
+If your GRN adjacency matrix is contained in a worksheet entitled “network” and contains just 1's and 0's, GRNsight will make the edges connecting nodes black with a regular (pointy) arrowhead originating from the transcription factor (columns) to the target gene (rows) in your matrix.
+(Note that deselecting the menu item Edge > Enable Edge Coloring Based on Weight Values will make the graph display as an unweighted graph even if the worksheet "network_optimized_weights" has real numbers instead of 1's to indicated weighted edges.)

 • For positive weights > 0, the edge will be given a regular (pointy) arrowhead to indicate an activation relationship between the two nodes.